duerko2/account-service/README.md

-# Account-Service
+# Account Service

-The Account Service is a microservice in the DTUPay system responsible for managin user accounts.
+The Account Service is a microservice in the DTUPay system responsible for managing user accounts.

 ## Requirements
 To run the service locally, ensure that you have the proper dependencies installed